Updated: Apr 21

-We all want to be productive and while being productive is important, it should not be at the expense of creativity, self-care or workflow.
+We all want to be productive and while being productive is important, it should not be at the expense of creativity, self-care, or workflow.

 I’ve made some incremental changes in my routine that you may want to consider integrating as part of your daily habits today.

 Walking meeting.
 Now I’m not talking about the meetings with senior leadership—but if they are receptive to a walking meeting, please let me know!
 I’m referring to that impromptu meeting requested by your team member or a peer who stops by and asks, “hey do you have a minute?”
-Which usually never takes a minute…By taking that impromptu meeting as a walking meeting, communicates to the other parties that you are working on a limited schedule, forcing the communication to be succinct and to the point.
-There is no dawdling or time wasting because your attendees have less time to get settled.
+Which usually never takes a minute…By taking that impromptu meeting as a walking meeting, communicate to the other parties that you are working on a limited schedule, forcing the communication to be succinct and to the point.
+No dawdling or time is wasting because your attendees have less time to get settled.
 It is a great way to accomplish your meeting objective in minimal time and get some steps in your day.

 Take breaks.
-I know, it’s easier said than done.
+I know; it’s easier said than done.
 But I cannot be my best without refueling.
 A break allows my mind and body the time to relax and re-calibrate.
 Here are a few types of breaks to consider:

 Short 5-10 minute breaks throughout the day.
 Are you working on a big project that is stressing you out?
 Don’t forget to take several small breaks to chop up your day.
 Take a short walk.
 Get that frozen yogurt or coffee.
 Give your mind a break and allow it to recharge.

 Reclaim your weekends.
 We live in a culture where being a workaholic is the norm.
 We are not strangers to working on the weekends because we don’t stop until the job is done.
 But, after a full week of long hours, I truly believe the weekend should be reserved for rest.
-I believe it is important to do the things and be with the people you value.
+I believe it is important to do things and be with the people you value.
 Do something to remove yourself from work so that you can be better on Monday.